aquietlife/whisp/README.md

 `python app/server.py serve`

+The app is served at `http://0.0.0.0:8008`

 You can test uploading files from the `field_recordings` directory, which has three 5-second recordings that I made.

+## Deployment

+The repo is set up to deploy easily to any number of web hosting services that support Docker.

+I ended up going with [Render](https://render.com/), but you can use whatever works for you :)

+## Happy listening!